Archomeda/Gw2Sharp/README.md

 Contributing is always welcome, but please keep them in scope of this project.
 I'm looking for all contributions that fixes bugs.
 But regarding implementing new features, it's better to raise an issue first explaining why that new feature should be added.

+If you're adding something new, do add some tests for it as well.
+I'm aiming for this project to be as stable as possible.